ogtool/atlassiandcpricing/README.md

 Source:
  - https://www.atlassian.com/licensing/data-center

- Full retail commercial costs are used.
+ Full retail commercial and academic costs are used.